rust-lang/rust/src/librustc_typeck/variance/README.md

 into two queries:

 - `crate_variances` computes the variance for all items in the current crate.
-- `item_variances` accesses the variance for an individual reading; it works by requesting `crate_variances` and extracting the relevant data.
+- `variances_of` accesses the variance for an individual reading; it works by requesting `crate_variances` and extracting the relevant data.

-If you limit yourself to reading `item_variances`, your code will only depend then on the inference inferred for that particular item.
+If you limit yourself to reading `variances_of`, your code will only depend then on the inference inferred for that particular item.

 Eventually, the goal is to rely on the red-green dependency management algorithm.
-At the moment, however, we rely instead on a hack, where `item_variances` ignores the dependencies of accessing `crate_variances` and instead computes the *correct* dependencies itself.
+At the moment, however, we rely instead on a hack, where `variances_of` ignores the dependencies of accessing `crate_variances` and instead computes the *correct* dependencies itself.
 To this end, when we build up the constraints in the system, we also built up a transitive `dependencies` relation as part of the